How to Clean Cycling Shoes?

 Use a Stain Remover

-If the smell is too intense and can’t be removed with a simple rinse and dry process, you should leave the pair in a mixture of water and detergent for an hour before rinsing the soap off.
+If the smell is too intense and can’t be removed with a simple rinse and dry process, leave the pair in a mixture of water and detergent for an hour before rinsing the soap off.
 This will get rid of all the dirt from the shoe.

 An excellent alternative to this is using deodorizer balls.
 You can put one of these in the shoes after rides, and they’ll keep the shoes fresh.
 If you can’t get your hands on deodorizer balls, you can try tea bags instead!
 You can also try putting lemon peels in it.